inchworms/inchworms/_posts/2013-08-14-muddleheadedness.md

 twitter: inchworms_
 ---

-We started with going through all the code we already worked with to check wether or not we understood.
-Luckely we got some printer paper.
-Thats how it looked.
+We started with going through all the code we already worked with to check whether or not we understood.
+Luckily we had some printer paper, so printed some files out to annotate by hand.
+This is how it looked:

 ![chaos](/images/chaos.jpg)
+<p></p>

-And we kind of were able to explain all that cryptic looking code, yeay!
-Relieved we went on to the next challenge which was to turn around that stack.
+We were kind of able to explain all the cryptic looking code, yeay!
+Relieved we confronted our next challenge: turning a stack upside down.

 ![stack_top](/images/stack_top.jpg)
 <p></p>
 In between ...